 Welcome to our resources!
 In this part, we gather all relevant documents and information from all types of sources related to waste management in Cambodia.
 These resources will guide you to a greater insight into what waste management is and how it is important for sustainable development.
 You will be also introduced to existing regulations and future strategies to make waste management in Cambodia more effective.

 With one of the fastest growing economies and a growing consumer market, Cambodia is generating significant amounts of waste.
 Phnom Penh alone already produces 3000 tons of garbage per day and the issue of waste will be more important every day.
-The growing relevance of this topic could be seen on the Waste Summit 2019 hosted by the Konrad-Adenauer-Stiftung together with the German Business Group and Comped on October 9, 2019.
+The growing relevance of this topic can be seen at the Waste Summit 2019 hosted by the Konrad-Adenauer-Stiftung together with the German Business Group and Comped on October 9, 2019.
 The full day event focused on waste management and offered a platform for both sustainable dialogue and future partnerships between investors, start-ups and other relevant actors.
 The aim of this event was to bring together different people who all have the same objectives: to rethink waste by looking at it from different perspectives.

 Despite some workers returning to work, CINTRI still cannot keep up with the waste collection demand.
 The city administration has therefore been recruiting new garbage collectors as the strike is still ongoing.
 The workers still on strike reduced their demands from 5 points to 2 points, namely the seniority indemnity and the annual allowances.

 Cambodia’s waste management grid is still developing as not all cities are covered yet with waste collection and those who are, are not efficient enough.
 Rapid economic growth, urbanization and lack of environmental awareness are the key factors for the rising amounts of municipal solid waste.
-In Phnom Penh the daily per capita municipal solid waste (MSW) production is at 0,73kg.
-As recycling is still not widely available in Cambodia recyclable solid waste has to be exported to neighboring countries such as Vietnam or Thailand or other Asian countries like South Korea or China.
+In Phnom Penh, the daily per capita municipal solid waste (MSW) production is at 0,73kg.
+As recycling is still not widely available in Cambodia, recyclable solid waste has to be exported to neighboring countries such as Vietnam or Thailand or other Asian countries like South Korea or China.
 17,000 tonnes of cooper and 10,000 tonnes of plastic were exported out of the Kingdom in 2017.
-Another issue is the recurring mixing of hazardous, industrial and medical waste with general waste in dumpsites.
+Another issue is the recurring mixing of hazardous, industrial and medical waste with general waste in dumpsites

 In cooperation with the city of Battambang a Deika has been drafted to address solid waste management issues at the local level more efficiently.
 The report shows that a participatory and inclusive approach in solid waste management increases interest as well as willingness to cooperate of stakeholders and lead to more satisfying results in the long-term.

-In order to improve waste management efficiency on the sub-national level legal framework implemented in the past few years has been reviewed and local public servants surveyed.
+In order to improve waste management efficiency on the sub-national level, the legal framework implemented in the past few years has been reviewed and local public servants surveyed.
 The report also compares Cambodian waste management practices with practices applied in other countries and does a case demonstration based on the Preah Sihanouk Municipality.

 The case study conducted by Lisa Denney as part of a cooperation between the Asia foundation and the Overseas Development institute (ODI) is founded by the Australian government as well as Australia Aid.
 It focuses on the way solid waste management reforms can be implemented in Phnom Penh, presents the key players of the field, analyses the root causes for the current waste management issues as well as the main challenges faced.